 Grand Paris Express

 90 per cent of the new lines being built will run underground.
-By March 2019 the companies contracted by Société du Grand Paris to carry out the construction had ordered 19 tunnelling machines from Herrenknecht.
-The 16 EPB Shields and three Multi-mode TBMs (Variable Density TBMs) with diameters between 7.7 meters and 9.8 meters designed specifially for the project are scheduled to bore a total around 72 kilometers of tunnel and line them with concrete segments.
+By August 2020 the companies contracted by Société du Grand Paris to carry out the construction have ordered 21 tunnelling machines from Herrenknecht.
+The 17 EPB Shields and four Multi-mode TBMs (Variable Density TBMs) with diameters between 7.7 meters and 9.8 meters designed specifially for the project are scheduled to bore a total around 94 kilometers of tunnel and line them with concrete segments.

-Herrenknecht also supplied a Vertical Shaft Sinking Machine (VSM) to build four ventilation and rescue shafts for Line 15 Sud.
+Herrenknecht also supplied a Vertical Shaft Sinking Machine (VSM) to build four ventilation and rescue shafts for Line 15 South Lot T3C and four for the Line 17 Lot 1.
 Mechanized shaft sinking was given preference as the Herrenknecht VSM is superior here to conventional methods both in terms of space constraints as well as environmental requirements.
-The shafts with diameters between 8.3 and 11.9 meters are being sunk down to depths of up to 53 meters.
+The shafts with diameters between 8.1 and 11.9 meters are being sunk down to depths of up to 53 meters.

 Extensive deliveries by companies from the Herrenknecht Group contribute to efficient jobsite logistics and smooth tunnelling in Paris: Techni-Métal Sytèmes multi-service vehicles, H+E conveyor systems, VMT navigation and monitoring systems, Herrenknecht Formwork segment moulds, MSD launch and exit instalations as well as tunnelling specialists from Global Tunnelling Experts.

 All of the Group's service competencies are concentrated in a service hub specially set up by Herrenknecht in Emerainville colse to the French capital.
 Here, solutions are developed in cooperation with the project management in Schwanau and for all project phases to the challenges associated to the large number of tunnel drives in an inner-city environment.